davidgranstrom/SuperPrism/README.md

 SuperPrism
 ==========

-Audio diffusion engine for SuperCollider.
+Loudspeaker diffusion engine for SuperCollider.

 SuperPrism was developed with high-density asymmetric speaker arrays in mind, but could be used for any type of setup with discrete speaker/channel assignments.

-This project was created during a residency at IAC Malmö which was funded by EMS.
+This project was developed during a residency at [IAC](http://www.iac.lu.se/) in collaboration with [EMS](http://elektronmusikstudion.se/).

 Features
 --------